The District Department of Transportation (DDOT) manages and maintains transportation infrastructure for the District of Columbia.

 Emergency/Safety/ Risk Management Division

-Coordinates and implements emergency preparedness functions on behalf of the Department.
-This office reviews transportation security initiatives, develops emergency action plans, performs public outreach, and ensures the Department is prepared for all levels of emergencies.
-The Office is also the lead in representing the Department during District declared emergencies when Emergency Support Function #1 – Transportation (ESF#1) is activated and participates on all regional and District emergency transportation planning boards.
+Coordinates and implements emergency preparedness functions on behalf of the department.
+The office reviews transportation security initiatives, develops emergency action plans, performs public outreach, and ensures the agency is prepared for all levels of emergencies.
+The office is also the lead in representing the department during District-declared emergencies when Emergency Support Function #1 – Transportation (ESF#1) is activated and participates on all regional and District emergency transportation planning boards.
 The office is also responsible for planning, organizing, leading, and controlling agency resources necessary in the development, coordination, and administration of centralized and integrated programs designed to prevent and/or minimize the adverse effects of accidental (unintentional) personnel, property, liability and budgetary losses within the department.
 With the expressed support and authority of the Office of the Director and the DC Office of Risk Management, this is achieved primarily through the systematic identification and analysis of loss exposures, recommendation of risk-exposure solutions, and the implementation of chosen techniques, compliance management, and the coordination of focused loss prevention training.

 Policy and Legislative Affairs Division

 Manages the development and analysis of transportation policy at the local, regional, and federal levels and the legislative and government affairs strategy for the District’s transportation agenda.

 DDOT's Chief Officers

 Responsible for the oversight and management of the following administrations: